Antônio Lopes

+He is the coach with the most major trophies won for Vasco da Gama.

 Playing career

 He played for Olaria from 1958 to 1961, and played for Bonsucesso in 1962.

 Coaching career

 During his career, he managed several clubs, including foreign clubs like Al Wasl of the United Arab Emirates, Belenenses of Portugal, Cerro Porteño of Paraguay, and Brazilian clubs like Fluminense, Flamengo, Sport Recife, Portuguesa, Internacional, Santos, Atlético Paranaense, Grêmio, Vasco da Gama, Coritiba, Paraná, Corinthians and Goiás.
-On March 9, 2010, Atlético Paranaense executive board had decided to suddenly dismiss the coach for undisclosed reasons and despite the fact that the team's results were satisfactory, so far (six wins, four draws and only one loss).
-Leandro Niehues has been named interim coach until a full-time replacement is found.
-On July 12, 2011, Antônio Lopes was hired as América-MG's head coach.